microchip-pic-avr-examples/pic18f46k42-curiosity-hpc-labs/README.md

 This lab shows how to configure the ADC, run a conversion, read the analog voltage controlled by the on-board Potentiometer, display the high order four bits on the LEDs.

 #### Hardware Effects
 The four most significant bits of the ADC result are reflected onto each of the four LEDs respectively.
-Rotate the Potentiometer to change the display. <br />
+Rotate the Potentiometer to change the LEDs. <br />

 #### Summary
 The PIC18-K42 family of devices have an on-board Analog-to-Digital Converter with Computation (ADCC) with 12 bits of resolution.
 The converter can be referenced to the device's V<sub>DD</sub> or an external voltage reference.
 In this lab, it is referenced to V<sub>DD</sub>.
 The result from the ADC is represented by a ratio of the voltage to the reference.